April 25 - May 5, 2026

 Welcome to Portugal

-Meet your guide and Sole Sisters and explore the old and intriguing city of Porto.
+Meet your guide, fellow Sole Sisters, and explore the old and intriguing city of Porto.

 Afterward, settle into a comfortable hotel, get a good night's sleep, and prepare for our adventure!